javadzarezadeh/fastforge/README.md

 - **🔒 Secure Authentication**:
   - Phone-based registration and login with 6-digit OTPs.
   - JWT tokens for session management with configurable expiration.
+  - Roles encoded directly in JWT tokens for improved performance (no database lookup required for role checks).
   - Refresh token support for extended sessions with automatic rotation.
   - OTP attempt limiting to prevent brute force attacks.
   - Support for both phone number and email authentication.